Post Approval Monitoring of Animal Use Protocols

 Date adopted: December 9, 2008

-The Institutional Animal Care and Use Committee (IACUC) at the University of Montana requires animal protocol oversight and post-approval monitoring of Animal Use Protocols (AUP).
-Post-approval monitoring (PAM) involves monitoring AUPs after their approval.
-PAM is intended to assist Principal Investigators (PI) and their staff members identify and correct (or amend) areas of "protocol drift" and meet regulatory requirements for assuring animal welfare.
+The UM Institutional Animal Care and Use Committee (IACUC) requires animal protocol oversight and post-approval monitoring (PAM) of animal use protocols (AUP).
+PAM is intended to assist Principal Investigators (PI) and their staff members with meeting regulatory requirements for assuring animal welfare.

-- Step 1: The Post Approval Reviewer will contact an individual PI and schedule a convenient time to meet with him/her and all personnel listed on the PIs AUP who are responsible for animal manipulations and/or procedures described in the AUP.
-The purpose of this meeting will be to review the AUP together and answer any questions or concerns posed by the PI and animal research personnel.
+Step 1.
+The post-approval reviewer contacts an individual PI and schedules a convenient time to meet with him/her and all personnel listed on the PIs AUP who are responsible for animal manipulations and/or procedures described in the AUP.
+The purpose of this meeting is to review the AUP together and answer any questions or concerns posed by the PI and animal research personnel.

-- Step 2: The Post Approval Reviewer will schedule a time with the PI or his/her animal research personnel to observe an animal procedure(s) and/or manipulation(s) as described in the AUP under review.
+Step 2.
+The post-approval reviewer schedules a time with the PI or his/her animal research personnel to observe an animal procedure(s) and/or manipulation(s) as described in the AUP under review.

-- Step 3: The Post Approval Reviewer will send the PI a report detailing the review of his/her AUP and animal procedures.
+Step 3.
+The post-approval reviewer sends the PI a report detailing the review of his/her AUP and animal procedures.
 The review may include suggestions to enhance procedures and/or recommendations for amendments to the AUP.
 The Attending Veterinarian and IACUC Coordinator may also add their recommendations to the report.